x5g32/CSVParser/README.md

 - The file may contain any or no other data

 The script will output a table with the following statistics included:
+- Profit Margin and Total Profit per item
-- Average Price, Total Quantity, Average Profit Margin, and Total Profit
+- Average Cost, Average Price, Total Quantity, Average Profit Margin, and Total Profit

 The script will also convert all currency values to a user specified currency.
 In this implementation, the html form provides only two options: USD or CAD.